Density of ABS Material

 Base Resin: The specific formulation of ABS resin can affect its density.
 Different manufacturers may use slightly varying compositions, impacting the final ABS plastic density.

-Additives: Reinforcements like glass fibers, flame retardants, or plasticizers can increase or decrease the density of ABS.
+Additives: Reinforcements like glass fibres, flame retardants, or plasticisers can increase or decrease ABS’s density.

 Recycled Content: The use of recycled ABS materials can influence the density due to variations in quality and impurities.